Confused about the best way to include references and citations in consumer writing? Read on to learn how to reference effectively.

 However, by having a clear referencing process, you can ensure you’re able to effectively meet these requirements and avoid the need to re-work your writing (which can be quite onerous!).

-Referencing in health writing
+Referencing and citations in consumer health writing

 Providing references allows the organisation you’re writing for to have a more detailed account of the information you obtained for your work – so they can be comfortable that the work is accurate and of a standard they’re happy to put their brand or business name to.